Skip to main content

 He was a founding member of Prestige Dance Crew, where he played a critical role in building New Zealand's hip-hop dance community, earning the country's first-ever medal at the Hip Hop International dance competition in 2006.

-Now, as the Community and Youth Development Director of Shore Junction - a youth innovation hub in Takapuna - Josh and his team have built membership up to almost 3000 rangatahi in just over two years.
+Now, as the Community and Youth Development Director of Shore Junction - a youth innovation hub in Takapuna - Josh and his team built membership to almost 3000 rangatahi in just over two years.

-Moreover, during the 100-day lockdown, the team created the world's first Discord-hosted digital youth centre, providing a vital means of connection, engagement, and mental health support which has garnered national recognition.
+During the 100-day lockdown, the team created the world's first Discord-hosted digital youth centre, providing a vital means of connection, engagement, and mental health support which has garnered national recognition.

 Luis Meirelles